kindone/cppproptest/doc/Combinators.md

 ### Transforming or mapping

+You can transform an existing generator to create new generator by providing a transformer function.
+This is equivalent to *mapping* in functional programming context.

 * `transform<T,U>(gen, transformer)`: generates type `U` based on generator for type `T`, using `transformer` that transforms a value of type `T` to type `U`

 	```cpp